 Daylight Saving Time was first used in 1916 by Germany during World War I. The practice soon spread to Britain and other European countries.
 In 1918 the Standard Time Act established standard Time Zones and also Daylight Saving Time in the United States.

-The Daylight Saving Time provision was appealed after the war, but was again instituted during World War II.
+The Daylight Saving Time provision was repealed after the war, but was again instituted during World War II.
 After the war the provision was again dropped.
 However, some states continued to practice Daylight Saving Time in the summer and the decision of when to change time was not always the same.

 Of course, you probably recognize the clock tower in the second picture.
 Click on Photogenic Clocks to find out more about this clock in the third picture that is also in England.